velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 "That sounds too good to be true."

 "Yeah, well, it was."
 I feel tears starting to trickle down my eyes.
-"We had to stop over at Saravan to recharge our drive, refresh the life support, make the calculations for the next jump.
-The usual bullshit.
+"We had to stop over at Saravan to refill the hydrogen tanks, refresh the life support, the usual bullshit.
 And we got hit by pirates."

 "...oh, no."

-"They jammed us so we couldn't call up the LSF for help. *Bountiful* didn't have any guns, captain wasn't licensed for it.
+"They jammed us so we couldn't call up the LSF for help.
+We didn't dare shoot back, God knows what they would have done to us then.
 They shut us down, boarded us.
 They took everything."

 "Oh, sweetheart."